skoolkid/skoolkit/sphinx/source/components.rst

 Code map reader
 ---------------
-This object is reponsible for generating a list of code block start addresses and lengths from a code map file and corresponding snapshot.
+This object is responsible for generating a list of code block start addresses and lengths from a code map file and corresponding snapshot.
 The code map reader object must supply the following API function, in common with skoolkit.snactl: